-The worker’s compensation program is a system of laws that is meant to protect workers injured at their workplace.
+The worker’s compensation program is a system of laws that are meant to protect workers injured at their workplace.

 When an Employer Denies Benefits